w3c/trace-context/spec/60-trace-id-format.md

 also allows tracing vendors to base sampling decisions on `trace-id` field value and avoid propagating an additional sampling context.

+If the `random-trace-id` flag is set, at least the right-most 7 bytes of the `trace-id` MUST be randomly (or pseudo-randomly) generated.

 As shown in the next section, if part of the `trace-id` is nonrandom, it is important for the random part of the `trace-id` to be as far right in the `trace-id` as possible for better inter-operability with some existing systems.